Shop

 White Pizza

-It’s that creamy or perhaps olive oil and garlic base that lends itself perfectly to a bigger, hoppier beer.
+That creamy or perhaps olive oil and garlic base lends itself perfectly to a bigger, hoppier beer.

 This is the one pairing where you can up the bitterness in your glass because it’s “something you might be getting from the pizza itself, that perceptive bitterness from the hops,” says Wahlquist. “[With a hoppy beer,] you’ll complete that sensory experience.”

-At Cart Driver, where OMF actually made a collab pizza-inspired beer with strawberry and basil called Cart Saison, one of their specialities is a white clam pizza.
+At Cart Driver, where OMF made a collab pizza-inspired beer with strawberry and basil called Cart Saison, one of their specialties is a white clam pizza.

 “That’s really bright and acidic-forward, briny and salty too, so a saison is perfect,” says Chodkowski.
 “Those just cut through and are the perfect beer to pair here.”

-With a creamy white pizza, you can be a little more adventurous and go bolder with hops.
-While with a brighter, more acidic white pizza you can complement that salinity with a saison.
+With a creamy white pizza, you can be a little more adventurous and bolder with hops.
+Conversely, with a brighter, more acidic white pizza, you can complement that salinity with a saison.

-The idea here is to find elements of a beer style that help cut through the richness of the cream or complement the brightness and acidity of an olive oil.
+The idea is to find elements of a beer style that help cut through the cream’s richness or complement the brightness and acidity of olive oil.

-Taylor suggests Westbound & Down’s Mexican lager called The Coloradan to pair with their white pie with green chile sausage, mozzarella, cheddar, carrots, and white sauce.
+Taylor suggests you pair Westbound & Down’s Mexican lager, The Coloradan, with their white pie with green chile sausage, mozzarella, cheddar, carrots, and white sauce.

 Hawaiian Pizza

-The curveball of pizzas deserves a bit of a curveball pairing.
-Canadian bacon and pineapple with cheese and tomato sauce is definitely a polarizing pizza.
+The curveball of pizzas deserves a curveball pairing.
+Canadian bacon, pineapple, cheese, and tomato sauce are definitely polarizing pizza ingredients.

-There are those who love it love it.
-And those who hate it.
+Those who love it love it.
+And those who hate it despise it.

 Remember: It’s Just Pizza and Beer, Not Rocket Science!

-If you’re living in the land of indecision, Wahlquist says that “something like a pilsner or kölsch go really nicely with most pizzas because they’re very light and cleanse the palette.”
+If you live in the land of indecision, Wahlquist says that “something like a pilsner or kölsch goes really nicely with most pizzas because they’re very light and cleanse the palette.”

 But drink what you want to drink.
 And have an open mind.
 You may even find a combination you hadn’t considered before.

-“We’re pushing the envelop to try to make the best of our craft, but there is a time and place for every level of this combination,” says Taylor.
+“We’re pushing the envelope to try to make the best of our craft, but there is a time and place for every level of this combination,” says Taylor.

 “It’s a timeless combination,” Chodkowski muses.
 “So honestly, pizza pairs with almost every beer.
 It’s something you don’t have to think about too much.
-Pair whatever beer with whatever pizza and it’ll probably be alright.
-Because pizza is inherently good and so is beer!”
+Pair whatever beer with whatever pizza, and it’ll probably be all alright.
+Because pizza is inherently good, and so is beer!”